 After noting a 12-15% green-cart contamination rate in 2015, Strathcona County launched the Gold Star auditing program, combining real-time data tracking with hands-on community engagement.
 Staff audit green carts, provide direct feedback to residents, and use targeted outreach to address common issues.
 Households that consistently sort their organics correctly are recognized with a gold star sticker, turning waste sorting into a visible and rewarding community norm.

-Since the program began, contamination rates have dropped significantly from 2015 to just 1 to 3 percent.
+Since the program began, the contamination rate has dropped to 1-3%, and they have completed over 48,000 audits.
 Each year, thousands of tonnes of organic waste are successfully diverted from landfill, contributing to cleaner compost, reduced emissions, and a stronger circular food system across the region.